neBM/doctor-app/group_organisation_plan.md

               corresponding database of the patient.
             - Add a message to the message database staying the info has been added with the info that has been added.
+            - Adding a getMessages method to display on welcome screen.